SEIR-7-06/react-intro/README.md

 export default App;
 ```

 To render (or call) the `Person` component we simply include it in our JSX inside a set of opening and closing angle brackets.
 In this way the `Person` component is a child of the `App` component.
 The `App` component is a parent to the `Person` component.
+And likewise, the `Person` component is a child of the `App` component.
 Any time we render the `App` component we will also render the `Person` component.

 ---